 Canada 0-1 Belgium: Michy Batshuayi scores after early Alphonso Davies penalty miss

-Canada were punished for missing their chances during their opening World Cup game as Michy Batshuay scored to give Belgium a 1-0 lead at half-time.
+Canada were punished for missing their chances during their opening World Cup game as Michy Batshuayi scored to give Belgium a 1-0 lead at half-time.

 Yet despite the scuff, Canada stayed very involved in the match with second-ranked Belgium the side forced to sit back.
 John Herdman's side registered 14 shots compared to four for Belgium.